Credit Score Types and Versions

 Fair Isaac Credit Services is a subsidiary of FICO Corporation that organizes this information into consumer files; produces the reports and risk scores for business clients; and resolves consumer disputes.
 The new scores will be available through myFICO.com.
 Call 1-866-838-3427 for answers to any questions.

 FICO has introduced a new credit score in 2009, called FICO 8, which gives greater negative weight to credit card balances that are near the credit limit, but ignores so-called nuisance collection accounts where the original balance is less than $100, such as for library fines.
-The treatment of late payments is also changed: isolated late payments will have a lesser negative impact than previously, but the negative impact of more late payments will be greater than under previous scores.
+The treatment of late payments is also changed: isolated late payments will have a lesser negative impact than previously, but the negative impact of more late payments will exceed that under previous scores.
 Other FICO 8 changes:

 - a serious credit event, such as a repossession or charge-off, will not lower the score as much as previously if you are still current on other credit accounts